When choosing between the many types of accounting or business degrees available, you will also have to opt for one of the many delivery formats.

 When it comes to the learning pace, the standard delivery format for both undergraduate and graduate degrees is full-time.

-This format is fast and effective, but also demanding and will not leave you much time to focus on work or other commitments.
+This format is a fast and effective crash-course in the principles of accounting, business law, and other relevant general education areas.
+However, it’s also very demanding and will not leave you much time to focus on work or other commitments.
 This delivery format is also the most cost-effective as the fees are collected over a shorter time and you will be able to seek full-time employment sooner.

 4. Evening stream